authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 The application is multi-tenant, i.e. it allows users or organizations to work on authorization policies in complete isolation from each other.
 In this document, we use the term *domain* instead of *tenant*.
 In this context, a policy domain consists of:

-* Various metadata about the domain: ID assigned by the Authzforce API, external ID (assigned by the provisioning client), description;
+* Various metadata about the domain: ID assigned by the AuthzForce API, external ID (assigned by the provisioning client), description;
 * A policy repository;
 * Attribute Providers configuration: attribute providers provide attributes that the PEP does NOT directly provide in the XACML <Request>.
   For example, an attribute provider may get attribute values from an external database.